Father of the House: Ireland

-In the Republic of Ireland, the term Father of the Dáil is an unofficial title applied to the longest-serving Teachta Dála (TD) in Dáil Éireann.
-The current Fathers of the Dáil are Richard Bruton and Willie O'Dea having both been first elected to the Dáil in the February 1982 general election.
+In Ireland, the term Father of the Dáil is an unofficial title applied to the longest-serving Teachta Dála (TD) in Dáil Éireann.
+The current Father of the Dáil is Willie O'Dea having been first elected to the Dáil in the February 1982 general election.
 On a number of occasions, two or more people have shared the position of Father of the Dáil.

+Luxembourg

+In Luxembourg's unicameral parliament, the Chamber of Deputies, there is no formal title for the oldest member.
+Per the Chamber's regulations, the longest-serving deputy (variously known as the doyen in French or déngschteelsten Députéierten in Luxembourgish) serves as President of the Chamber during the first session of a legislature, until a President is formally elected.
+They are assisted in this task by the two youngest members, known as secrétaires d'âge.
+Until 2004, the role was fulfilled by the oldest member (doyen d'âge).

+Two deputies have served both as secrétaire d'âge and doyen over their careers: Jean Spautz (1959 and 1999) and Michel Wolter (1984 and 2023).